-The Bath Royal Literary and Scientific Institution is an independent treasure existing for the promotion of Science, Literature and Art to the City of Bath and now, thanks to the power of digital technology, the wider world.
-BRLSI is non profit making and provides world class lectures for as little as £2.00 a ticket.
-We provide a community hub for those interested in cultural activities and to a host of smaller cultural societies who meet in our building; and, as if that were not enough, we maintain a rich geographical and ethnological collection of world renown and importance.
+The Bath Royal Literary and Scientific Institution (BRLSI) is an independent treasure here to promote Science, Literature and Art to the City of Bath and now, thanks to the power of digital technology, the wider world.
+BRLSI is non profit making and provides world class lectures for as little as £3.00 a ticket.
+We provide a community hub for those interested in cultural activities and to a host of smaller cultural societies who meet in our building.
+As if that were not enough, we maintain a rich geographical and ethnological collection of world renown and importance.
 BRLSI champions Heritage projects out in the wider community and hosts visiting art exhibitions.
 You might wish to find out more about our fascinating history below!

 In the 19th Century some prominent residents proposed that a permanent Literary and Scientific Institution be created in Bath.
 In 1824, after a devastating fire had destroyed Bath’s lower assembly rooms, the first incarnation of the BRLSI was set up on Terrace Walk.
 The initial site, elegantly designed by George Allen, was spacious enough to accommodate the Institution’s vast collection of Roman antiquities, expensive books and geological specimens.
 Bath at this time was considered to be the home of geology.
 Such was the sudden prestige of the Institution that in 1830 the man who was later to become King William IV conferred royal patronage on the Institution and in 1837, under Queen Victoria, the Royal was added to the Institution’s name.

 In the 1850s the public’s curiosity for natural history saw the founding within BRLSI of both a Geological Museum and Natural History Museum.
 Original photographs exist of BRLSI in its premises at Terrace Walk and they are breathtaking.